tvsirius/concordia_check/2_concordia_demo_scene/README.md

 - try to use other LLM, that could be deployed locally.
 Considering use of llama-3 8B, based on it's described functionality.
 This will require some effort.

 This also give some ideas about what kind of real simulations could fit in this project.

+# Conclusions on deme scene

+This is indeed powerful.
+Expectation meets.

+Next learning/project steps:

+- CoT - **Chain Of Thought** is one of the basic things thats drives system like Concordia.
+This conception should be well understood for further steps.
+- local LLM deployment.
+There is a lot's of manuals, and lots of LLM that you can deploy locally.
+Having local mid/low-class GPU, and considering cost of using cloud based LLM this should be task of high priority, as it will open possibilities for experimentation of large scale.

+Next milestone thoughts:
+- an experiment with 1-10 actors should be preferable options for the start.